svn2github/worldwind/README.txt

 - lib-external/gdal: Contains the GDAL native binary libraries that may optionally be distributed with World Wind.

 WorldWindIOS
-The ‘WorldWindIOS’ folder contains the World Wind iOS SDK project.
+The 'WorldWindIOS' folder contains the World Wind iOS SDK project.
 Many resource are available at http://goworldwind.org/world-wind-ios to help you understand and use World Wind on iOS.
 Key files and folders in the World Wind iOS SDK:
 - WorldWind/WorldWind: Contains all Objective-C source files for the World Wind iOS SDK.
 - WorldWind/WorldWind.xcodeproj: Xcode project file for the World Wind iOS SDK.
 - HelloWorldWind: Universal iOS app demonstrating basic usage of the World Wind iOS SDK.